frankieliu/insight/README.md

 ## Running instructions

-`run.sh` is bash script.
-Requires executable `python3` to be in the path, there are no other dependencies.
+`run.sh` is a bash script.
+It requires an executable `python3` to be in the path, there are no other dependencies.
 Main program is found in `src` directory.

 ## Approach

-1. There is a generic args() function for taking the input file name from the CLI.
+1. There is a generic args() function for taking the input file names from the CLI.
 1. There are two generators for parsing through the input files.
 1. There is a main which does the following:
    1. Generate a hash map from `product_id` to `department_id`